falsandtru/typed-dom/README.md

 #### Extend APIs

-Custom elements will be defined by extending `ShadowHostHTMLElementTagNameMap`, `HTMLElementTagNameMap`, or `SVGElementTagNameMap` interface.
+Custom elements can be defined by extending `ShadowHostHTMLElementTagNameMap`, `HTMLElementTagNameMap`, or `SVGElementTagNameMap` interface.

 ```ts
 import { Shadow, HTML } from 'typed-dom';